PedanticHacker/ReChess/README.md

 You get all the basic features for playing chess:

 - board
-- chess clocks
+- clocks
-- FEN viewer and editor
+- FEN editor
-- table view for showing standard algebraic notation (SAN)
+- table view for showing Standard Algebraic Notation (SAN)

 ### Is that it?

 There are also many functionalities you can utilize:

+- analyze a position on the board
+- force the engine to make a move
+- load a UCI-compliant engine of your choice
+- select from one of the dark or light styles
+- flip the board if you want to play from the top
+- play against the latest version of the Stockfish engine
 - navigate through moves of the game by scrolling the mouse wheel
-- play against the latest version of the Stockfish engine
-- analyze a position
-- load an engine
-- flip the board
-- force the engine to make a move
 - paste a FEN from the clipboard by double-clicking the FEN editor
-- select from one of the dark or light styles

 ## Which chess variants are supported?